SimonaRa20/twoday-Technical-QA-internship-task/README.md

 ## Technical QA internship task
 ### Online Shop Automated Test Suite

 This project is an automated test suite for an online shop (https://magento.softwaretestingboard.com/).
 The tests are designed to validate key functionalities such as product selection, adding items to the cart, and completing orders.
+The task was completed using **C#** with **Selenium**.

 ## Prerequisites